omic/jailbreak/README.md

 Data is currently structured in the OMOP data format in Redshift tables so the data from the prior step should fit without much fuss.
 TBD.

 ## todo
-- Write webhook to prevent user from stupidly committing highly sensitive secrets.
+- Write webhook to prevent engineers from stupidly committing highly sensitive secrets.
+- Prompt user to reset password to help them stay extra secure.

 ## links